-This is a listing of miscellaneous albums and artists under the letter "V"
+This is the first page of miscellaneous albums and artists under the letter "V"

 If an artist or album you like is not reviewed here, please feel free